Experian Review 2025: Is the Free Credit Monitoring Service Good? [Tested]

 Credit monitoring

-The credit monitoring feature was ready as soon as we logged into our dashboard.
-Below, it’s redacted, but we saw our credit score with the date beside it.
+The credit monitoring feature was ready as soon as we logged in to our dashboard.
+The top displays our Experian credit score, recent changes, as well as our Equifax and TransUnion scores.

 Credit reports and scores